-Each NEO participated in the Supplemental Savings Plan in 2016.
-If the NEO contributes the maximum permissible amount to the Aon Savings Plan, the Supplemental Savings Plan provides for a company allocation as a percentage of compensation in excess of the IRS limit (\$265,000 in 2016), with such compensation capped at \$500,000.
-The percentage allocation varies by length of service but in the first four years of employment, the allocation percentage is 3% and increases to 6% after 15 years of service.
-Aon made the following allocations for 2016 to the respective accounts of NEO: a matching contribution under the Aon Savings Plan of \$17,225 for Ms. Savacool and Mr. Lieb, and \$16,950 for Mr. Case, Ms. Davies and Mr. McGill and an allocation to the Aon Supplemental Savings Plan account of \$11,750 for Mr. Case, Mr. McGill and Ms. Savacool and \$9,400 respectively for Ms. Davies and Mr. Lieb.
+Each NEO participated in the Supplemental Savings Plan in 2017 (other than Mr. McGill, who separated from the Company in January 2017 and did not receive an allocation for that year).
+If the NEO contributes the maximum permissible amount to the Aon Savings Plan, the Supplemental Savings Plan provides for a company allocation as a percentage of compensation in excess of the IRS limit (\$270,000 in 2017), with such compensation capped at \$500,000.
+The percentage allocation varies by length of service but in the first four years of employment, the allocation percentage is 3% and increases to 6% after 15 years of service